vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 ### Exercise 9: Review Azure Defender for IoT Alerts

-At this point, your console app will have sent enough telemetry to trigger the Custom Alert created earlier.

-> **Tip**:
-> The alert was set up to trigger if less than 1 and more than 5 messages where sent from a device to the cloud within a 5 minute time window.
+Recall that your custom alert was configured to trigger if less than 1 or more than 5 messages where sent from a device to the cloud within a 5 minute time window.

 #### Task 1: Review the Azure Defender for IoT Dashboard

 1. On the Azure portal menu, click **Dashboard** and then open your IoT Hub.

-1. On the left-side menu, under **Security**, click **Overview**.
+1. On the left-side menu, under **Defender for IoT**, click **Overview**.

     Take a look at the **Threat detection** section.
-You should see one or more alerts displayed in the **Device security alerts** chart:
+If enough time has passed, you will see one or more alerts displayed in the **Device security alerts** chart:

     ![Device security alert chart](media/LAB_AK_18-device-security-alert-chart.png)